jamespantalones/cropshop/README.md

 ### Setting up a CROPSHOP

-You need ImageMagick + GraphicsMagick installed
+You need ImageMagick + GraphicsMagick installed.
+I know.
+This is a downer.
+But I can't find another viable method that relies on simply Node. sorry.
+However, if you are on mac, these are pretty trivial to install.

 ```
 brew install imagemagick